Things to Do in Seattle – A Newcomer’s Guide

 Organize a Museum Day

+When you are done with unpacking after the move, get to know the area.
 One of the many great things about this place is that it is brimming with museums.
 Whether you’re interested in history, nature, airplanes, or toys, you’ll find your new favorite museum without trouble.
 Given that the cost of living in Seattle is pretty close to the national average, we’re sure you won’t mind spending some money on an occasional educational tour.
 We’re sure you won’t regret paying a visit to some of the following ones.